Bank of Bremen: History

-History of the building

-From 1902 until 1904 the bank building was built according to plans by architects Albert Dunkel and Dietrich Tölken in the Neo-Renaissance style in Domshof (Cathedral Court).
-Until 1902 St.Petri-Orphanage was located in that spot.

-In 1979 the building was significantly expanded by a north-east extension according to plans by Dietrich and Herrmann.
-A building located next to the old bank building was enclosed by the extension, only a white front in the style of classicism remained.
-The old bank building was mostly preserved especially the entrance area towards Domshof.

-From 1980 until 1990 the building was also home of Bremen Exchange.

-The old bank building on the corner Domshof / Sandstraße is listed as landmark since 1994 and still represents the tradition of Bremer Bank – now as branch of Commerzbank.
+The old bank building on the corner Domshof / Sandstraße has been listed as landmark since 1994.
 The entrances in other parts of the building ensemble are designed as official access to offices and other institutions.
 For example, the Bremer branch of Barmer GEK is located behind the white, classical front.
 In 2016 a branch of manufactum was opened in the counter hall.
 Today, "Markthalle Acht" (Market hall 8) is located in the atrium of the building ensemble which was roofed, because of the address Domshof 8.